C.V. Lemmon & Co., Inc.

 - Buyers who have identified a target company

-Charles Lemmon offers technical knowledge, deep experience, and introductions to valuable contacts.
+Charles Lemmon (Merger & Acquisition Advisory texas) offers technical knowledge, deep experience, and introductions to valuable contacts.
 Clients benefit from an independent mentor advising what to anticipate in advance, how to manage risk, and how to properly structure successful transactions.
 Charles Lemmon can serve either as a supporting advisor or lead negotiator.
-Advisory services are on-demand and paid by the hour.
+Transaction Advisory Services are on-demand and paid by the hour.

 The next step is yours.
 Please visit the Contact Us page, and we will begin discussions.